Peace Fellowship Application

-- Await notice of the selection results in November.
+- Await selection results.
+Email notifications will be sent in November.
 If you are chosen for a fellowship, you will be told at which Peace Center you will study.

 - Apply for admission to the university where your Peace Center is located.
 Being selected for the fellowship does not mean you have been admitted to the university.